sebastiano123-c/DroneIno/README.md

 - set PID parameters;
 - pitch, roll, altitude pressure, flight mode and battery telemetry system.

-See the complete [esp32-cam-telemetry](https://github.com/sebastiano123-c/Esp32-cam-telemetry) repo for more information.
+See the complete [esp32-cam-telemetry](https://github.com/sebastiano123-c/Esp32-cam-telemetry) repo for the sketch and more information.

 ### **SD card for data storage**
 With esp32-cam-telemetry, you can also save your flight data on a SD card.